Katzrin: Demographics

 The early residents were young couples and professionals from Tel Aviv and Haifa.

-At the end of the 1980s, a large number of Jews from the former Soviet Union settled in Katzrin.
-Today, a third of the city's residents are Jews from Soviet Union and their descendants.
+At the end of the 1980s, many Soviet Jews settled in Katzrin.
+Today, a third of the city's residents are Jews from the former Soviet Union and their descendants.
 Religious educators also moved to Katzrin, establishing a religious day school and a premilitary academy.
-Katzrin is divided into six neighborhoods: Gamla, Naveh, Kedma, Afek, Batra, and Chen.
-Building of infrastructure for an additional neighborhood, Yovel, began in 2018.
+There are also 30 Druze families and a few Israeli Arab families living in the town.

-There are also 30 Druze families and few Sunni Muslim families as well living in the town.
+Katzrin is divided into six neighbourhoods: Gamla, Naveh, Kedma, Afek, Batra, and Hen.
+Building of infrastructure for an additional neighbourhood, Yovel, began in 2018.